-DUI by Direct File Information
+DUI by Direct File of an Information

 The attorneys at the Sammis Law Firm represent individuals charged with DUI filed by direct information in Tampa and Plant City for Hillsborough County, in St. Petersburg and Clearwater for Pinellas County, and for New Port Richey and Dade City in Pasco County, FL.